supra-man/product-import/README.md

 3. Start the Sidekiq server :
    - `bundle exec sidekiq`
 4. Start the Rails server.

    - `rails s`

+### NOTE:

+ruby-vips gem has been used as a image processing library to optimize bulk image insertion, if an error comes while running the server,libvip should be install or ruby-vip gem sould be removed from Gemfile.

+- `sudo apt install libvips`

 ## Running the tests